Homotopy theory with bornological coarse spaces: Coarse K -homology

 \subsection{\texorpdfstring{$X$}{X}-controlled Hilbert spaces}

 Let $X$ be a bornological coarse space.
 We can consider $X$ as a discrete topological space.
-We let $C(X)$ be the $C^{\ast}$-algebra of all bounded, continuous (a void condition) $\C$-valued functions on $X$ with the $\sup$-norm {and involution given by complex conjugation}.
-For a subset $Y$ of $X$ we denote by $\chi_Y \in C(X)$ {$\chi_{-}$|see{characteristic function}} the characteristic function of $Y$.
+We let $C(X)$ be the $C^{\ast}$-algebra of all bounded, continuous (a void condition) $\C$-valued functions on $X$ with the {supremum}-norm and involution given by complex conjugation.
+For a subset $Y$ of $X$ we denote by $\chi_Y$ in $C(X)$ the characteristic function of $Y$.